ietf-tools/xml2rfc/README.txt

    enumerates the additions.

-   In addition, 'xml2rfc' recognizes an undocumented 'src' attribute in the 'artwork' element, that is consulted only if slides are being generated, e.g.,
+   In addition, 'xml2rfc' recognizes an undocumented 'src' attribute in the 'artwork' element, but only if HTML is being generated, e.g.,

           <figure><artwork src='layers.gif' /></figure>

+   In this case, an 'img' tag is placed in the HTML output, and the textual contents of the 'artwork', 'preamble', and 'postamble' elements are ignored.